 Rhodesian Ridgeback

-Rhodesian Ridgebacks are fast and powerful large-sized dogs that originated in Southern Africa.
+Rhodesian Ridgebacks are fast and powerful large-sized dogs that originated in Southern Africa and are named for the ridge or strip of hair growing in the opposite direction on its back.
 They are intensely loyal and independent dogs with a strong prey drive.
+Despite being ferocious hunters, they are calm, gentle and loving at home, and very attached to their owner.

 Recommended forFamilies with older children